IIP Internships in Italy

 Food and Agricultural Organization (FAO) of the United Nations

 Location: Rome, Italy

 About: Based in Rome, Italy, the Food and Agriculture Organization (FAO) of the United Nations leads international efforts to defeat hunger.
 Serving both developed and developing countries, FAO acts as a neutral forum where all nations meet as equals to negotiate agreements and debate policy.
-FAO is also a source of knowledge and information.
-They help developing countries and countries in transition modernize and improve agriculture, forestry, and fisheries practices and ensure good nutrition for all.
+FAO as a source of knowledge and information, help developing countries and countries in transition modernize and improve agriculture, forestry, and fisheries practices and ensure good nutrition for all.

 View a PowerPoint presentation by past IIP interns:

-|For UPDATED information on SUMMER 2016 and TO APPLY, click here: Food and Agricultural Organization of the United Nations|
+|For UPDATED information on SUMMER 2017 and TO APPLY, click here: Food and Agricultural Organization of the United Nations|